 Mission and Goals

-Majors in European Studies:
+Majors and Minors in European Studies:

 - Acquire a broad knowledge of the contemporary complexities of Europe drawing on a range of disciplinary perspectives and their methodologies.

 - Cultivate an appreciation and mastery of interdisciplinary analysis of European history, society, politics and culture, and the capacity to interpret and to draw conclusions about a range of cultural texts and their sociopolitical contexts.

 - Demonstrate effective skills in oral communication, critical writing, and original research about Europe.

 - Develop presentational and interpretive communication skills in at least one European language besides English.